 The excitement of seeing guests arrive.

-The emotional investment created during the ceremony.
+The emotional investment created during a ceremony or opening moment.

-The anticipation leading into introductions.
+The anticipation leading into a grand entrance.

 The laughter during dinner.